Types of Football Betting and Their Regulations

 Which is better: a Patent or a Yankee?

-A Patent bet is arguably the more favourable, as the singles are also covered on your bet.
+A Patent bet is arguably the more favourable, as the singles are also covered in your bet.
 This is not the case with a Yankee bet.
 If you have four selections and there’s one you’re not sure about, take it out and place a Patent instead.

 What is the difference between a Multiple and a Combination bet?